FiberedSkies/FiberedSkies/README.md

 BSc (currently on break) - Mathematical Physics

-Paused my pursuit of a Bachelor's to focus on building and researching whatever my heart desires in the DeFi derivatives spacefor Primitive.
+Paused my pursuit of a Bachelor's to focus on building and researching whatever my heart desires in the DeFi derivatives space for Primitive.

 ### DeFi Research